DavidKozdra/PasswordVault/README.md

-This project is currently not hosted and so it will not be testable
+ ⚠️ NOTE :This project is currently not hosted and so it will not be testable ⚠️

-# Introduction to PassVault
+# PassVault
-  Passvault is a simple password holder for people who don't trust google or last pass; this system verifies passwords and generates new passwords.
+  Passvault is a simple password holder for people who don't trust Google or last pass; this system verifies passwords and generates new passwords.
+WPF C# Desktop application that connects to a Postgres Database.

 ##  Features